-Why study B.S.
-CIS: Concentration Information Assurance and Security at APSU?
+Why study Information Assurance and Security

 The APSU Computer Science and Information Technology Department has dedicated full-time faculty members and features small class sizes.
 All classes are taught by professors and instructors satisfying APSU Faculty Qualifications Matrix.
 Many classes are conducted in modern computer labs, and all classrooms are “smart” classrooms, allowing computer-based demonstrations and lectures.